cypress-io/cypress-documentation/source/guides/guides/command-line.md

 cypress run --config-file tests/cypress-config.json
 ```

-You can pass `false` to disable the user of a configuration file entirely.
+You can pass `false` to disable the use of a configuration file entirely.

 ```shell
 cypress run --config-file false